Extravenger/RollerRoaster/README.md

 # RollerRoaster 🎢

 RollerRoaster is a powerful tool designed for performing Kerberoasting attack in Active Directory environments.</br>
 Built with security in mind.
-It incorporates features such as controlled delays between Service Principal Name (SPN) requests to avoid detection and Event Tracing for Windows (ETW) bypass techniques to enhance stealth.
+It incorporates features such as controlled delays between Service Principal Name (SPN) requests to avoid detection and Event Tracing for Windows (ETW) bypass to enhance stealth.

 ## Features